 - Past abuse of medication assisted treatments

-For individuals who are not a solid candidate for Suboxone treatment, abstinence may be the best alternative option.
-For individuals who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly advised to get help from a Iowa opioid detoxification center that can provide continuous care and monitoring.
+People who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+People who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
+It is strongly recommended to reach out to a Iowa opioid detoxification facility that can help manage these symptoms.